CS2103JAN2017-W09-B2/addressbook-level4/docs/UserGuide.md

 Format: `add TITLE by DATE`

 > `add TITLE by DATE` adds your task along with its due date. <br>
-> DATE takes the format DD/MM/YYYY HH:MM, but is tolerant of other date formats as described in **[3.16 Acceptable Date and Time Formats](#acceptable-date-and-time-formats)**.
+> DATE takes the format DD/MM/YYYY HH:MM, but is tolerant of other date formats as described in **[3.16 Acceptable Date and Time Formats](#acceptable-date-and-time-formats)**. <br>
-> If DATE is not specified, Typed will automatically assume the date to be today.
+> If DATE is not specified, Typed will automatically assume the date to be today. <br>
 > If TIME is not specified, Typed will automatically set it to be 23:59.

 *e.g. add lose 10 kg by 14/02/2014 14:00* <br>